Spiritual Gifts vs. Natural Talents.

 Lisa HollowayBy Lisa Holloway10 Minutes

-Maybe as you grew up, you discovered you had a knack for running, writing, organizing, or making a space feel warm and welcoming.
-Those skills get better with practice, but they seem to come more easily to you than to others.
+Maybe you’ve always had a knack for running, writing, organizing, encouraging others, solving problems, or making a space feel warm and welcoming.
+Those abilities may come more easily to you than they do to others, but that still leaves an important question:

 Key Differences Between Gifts and Talents